valancej/documentation/_general/account/organizations.md

 ![Creating a Team]({{ site.baseurl }}/images/administration/create_team.png)

-Once you have created a new team, you can add new team members via their email address as well as any existing projects.
+Once you have created a new team, you can invite your colleagues and add new team members via their email address as well as any existing projects.

 If you need to change the team settings (e.g., the name or the role), hover over the team card and click the gear icon showing on the right hand side.